 Water Penetration Test Chamber

 We currently have a rudimentary test chamber for air tightness and water penetration testing of window and wall assemblies.
 This facility has been frequently used by Architectural and Building Technology and Architectural Science degree students for their term projects.
 A mid-scale chamber with more sophisticated functions in evaluating water penetration, air leakage, and weathering is under development.
 This facility will have the flexibility to perform industry standard tests for quality assurance as well as special purpose tests to support research activities.

 The Environmental Chamber is a multi-purpose testing facility to evaluate the performance of full-scale building envelope systems under controlled environmental conditions.
-The facility was donated by Concordia University, and we are in the process of assembling it.
+The design and manufacturing of the facility had been completed, and it is currently being assembled.